Fallon771/AlgorithmAssign/README.md

 User can select what array size and algorithm to compare with.

-Displays time taken(nano),number of swap operations & number of comparsions.
+Displays time taken(nano),number of swap operations & number of comparsions..